anegg0/gr0wing-hugo/content/posts/2012-03-12-anger-my-buddy.md

 #### Rule #5: It&#8217;s not so serious, don&#8217;t worry!

 One of the main advantages of visualizing anger as another person is that you don&#8217;t identify with it.
 You stop thinking it&#8217;s serious.
 Seeing anger from a distance will break its spell.
 Why not think of it as a puppet sitting on your shoulder?
-Why not call it  &#8220;asshole&#8221; or &#8220;gonzo,&#8221; for instance?
+Why not call it  "asshole" or "gonzo," for instance?
 Anything will do as long as it makes you aware that you&#8217;re dealing with a temporary emotion, something that is not real and not serious.

 _Wrapped up: Don&#8217;t take anger seriously, stick a red nose on its face_